Aeris111/CS_song/README.md

 - when there are multiple participants in the '*singer*' and '*lyricist*' column, participants are separated by a comma.
     > e.g. 李克勤 (Hacken Lee),容祖兒 (Joey Yung)

-### (reason of metadata choice?)
+### Reason of Metadata choices

-- to distinguish song from others which have the same title
+- Names of singers and lyricists included in our metadata file to distinguish song from others which have the same title

 ## Source